FAQ for Master's Degrees

 - Our mission is to provide flexibility for busy professionals.
 Students attend part-time or full-time based on their schedule and the curriculum of their program.
 You have up to five years to complete the program; credits needed to graduate vary from 30-42 credits.
 All of the students in the Emergency and Disaster Management program complete their degree in one calendar year because it is a cohort program.

 - We would love to show you around our campus so that you may have a better feel for both the School and your program of interest.
-Please schedule a time with your admissions advisor in advance.
+Please schedule an appointment with your admissions advisor in advance.

 - Resources available to SCS students include: Academic Resource Center, Counseling & Psychiatric Services, Digital Media Center, GOCard Office, Library, Office of Academic Affairs & Compliance, Office of Student Financial Services, Registrar, Veterans’ Services, and Writing Center.